ChickTechRDU/rpi-wordpress-screen/README.md

 # We need to figure out which blog(s) have the most comments.
 We will store the results of
 # our investigation in a list.
 As we process each blog we will either replace the list with a new
-# winnig blog or append to the list if a tie is found.
+# winning blog or append to the list if a tie is found.
 top_blogs = []

 # Store how many comments this blog has in a variable